RonenNess/MonoGame.StaticBatch/README.md

 # MonoGame.StaticBatch

-Helper class to batch together static sprites and boost performance
+Helper class to batch together static sprites and boost performance.

 # What Is It